Virtual data room examples: what they look like and how to pick one

 NDA gating

 A viewer is required to accept a non-disclosure agreement before they can access any documents in the room.
 It's legally binding and timestamped.
-If you're sharing anything sensitive with an external party - financials, contracts, customer data - this is non-negotiable.
+If you're sharing anything sensitive with an external party like financials, contracts, or customer data, this is non-negotiable.
 Most free tiers don't include it.
 It's on Ellty $149/month Data Room plan and above.

 Granular permissions

 The ability to control access at the document or folder level, not just the room level.
-Investor A gets the full room.
-Investor B's lawyer only gets the legal folder.
+Visitor A gets the full room.
+Visitor B's lawyer only gets the legal folder.
 You set this per person or per group.
 Without granular permissions, you're either oversharing or managing multiple rooms - both of which are annoying.

 Document analytics

 Who viewed which document, which pages they spent the most time on, and when they came back.
-Page-level analytics are particularly useful during fundraising - if an investor spent 18 minutes on your financial projections and skipped your market section, you know what to address in the next call.
+Page-level analytics are particularly useful during serious deals - if a visitor spent 18 minutes on your financial projections and skipped your market section, you know what to address in the next call.
 Real-time notifications tell you when someone enters the room so you can follow up at the right moment.

 Dynamic watermarking